getoarkastrati/getoarkastrati/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about anything
 - 📫 How to reach me: ig1:getoar.kastratii ig2:getoar_photography
-- ⚡ Fun fact: i photograph cars
+- ⚡ Fun fact: I photograph cars